NobiDevs/NobiDevs/README.md

 - 📌 I’m currently working on Gentlbot and Delta
 - :seedling: I’m learning HTML and CSS
 - :computer: Most used line of code `”node ."`
-- 🎯 Goals for 2021: Collab with other Developers
+- 🎯 Goals for 2022: Develop Python Games
 - ⚡ Fun fact: I’m a self-taught programmer.

 #### Top Languages